d3adzo/kingsguard/readme.md

 An install script is provided.
 It needs more testing and should be refined, but it works for now.

 ## Limitations
 One note on the explorer.exe loading.
-This is a limitation that can be easily bypassed by running under a service process or by killing explorer and restarting it.
+This is a limitation that can be easily bypassed by running under a service process.
 System integrity is more important to me.

 Also, the hooks are not all encompassing.
 If a function is called with specific right not accounted for, it will bypass and call the original hook.
 One example of this is with NtOpenFile.
 The current function looks only for `DELETE` in the DesiredAccess mask, but there are other flags that can be used to delete a file like `FILE_SHARE_DELETE_ON_CLOSE`.

 Lastly, all processes seem to load via AppInit except reg.exe.
 I recommend pairing this with `regprotect.ps1` as a support object.

 ## TODO
-- More testing on the PEB modification stability.
 - Having a hook instead of just modifying the PEB to remove the kingsguard dll.
 Procexp is still able to see the loaded DLL as of this moment.